-Applicants may request a grant amount up to 100% of the eligible expenses.
+You may request a grant amount up to 100% of the eligible expenses.

 We encourage you to submit a realistic budget for funds required to carry out the proposed activities.
-BC Arts Council intends to support successful applications at 100% of their request; however, grants may be awarded for less than requested.
+BC Arts Council intends to support successful applications at 100% of their request.
+However, in some cases, grants may be awarded for less than requested.